PaulaScharf/TwittStorm/README.md

     6. set the path to the location of the "chromedriver.exe" on your local system
 6. start the test threads and look at the results in "View Results Tree", "Summary Report" and "Response Time Graph"

+## Troubleshoot
+Ensure that your adblocker does not prevent JSNLog from working.

 ## Information for Developers
-<b>TODO: Config.yaml erklären</b><br>
+<b>TODO: Config.yaml erklären hier, oder auf Wiki verweisen?</b><br>

-## Routes
-Are in the routes folder in the index.js.
-The crud functionality is provided through the data.js in the same folder.
-## Pages
-The Webpages are in the views folder and are in the .ejs format which can be used just like HTML.